-Malaysia Airlines has had a hard time this year; on March 8, the MH370 went missing and on July 17th, the MH17 was shot down: 298 people died, 65% being Dutch.
-I am Dutch and the entire country is still in morning this day.
+Malaysia Airlines has had a hard time this year.
+On March 8, the MH370 went missing and on July 17th, the MH17 was shot down and 298 people died, 65% of the passengers being Dutch.
+I am Dutch and my country is still in morning.
 It had a huge impact on so many people.
-Before we board the plane, we are invited by the airline to visit their office.
-The staff has been affected by the tragedies as well and they just keep on going.
+Before we board our plane, we are invited by the airline to visit their office.
+The staff has been affected by both tragedies and they just have to keep on going.
 We also visit a temporary memorial room at the airport.
-It is heart breaking to see notes, cards, letters, flowers and personal gifts and I cannot help it when tears roll down our faces.
+It is heart breaking to see the written notes, cards, letters, flowers and personal gifts.
+We all get emotional and cannot help it when tears roll down our faces.

-Almost 12 hours later we arrive in Kuala Lumpur; it is morning.
-Upon arrival we are welcomed by Dutch guide Giles, who works for De Jong Intra (the tour operator that made this trip happen) and Mr. Loh, the Malaysian guide, who has the most friendly face ever.
+Almost 12 hours later we arrive at the airport of Kuala Lumpur; it is morning.
+Upon arrival and after having collected our luggage, we are welcomed by Dutch guide Giles, who works for De Jong Intra (the tour operator that made this trip happen).
+Giles is not alone, next to him stands Mr. Loh, the Malaysian guide, who has the most friendly face ever.
 It is warm and a bit sticky in Malaysia.
 The difference between temperatures is quite big, so we change clothes at the airport before we leave.

 Day 2: from Kuala Lumpur to Sepang

 Our bus driver takes us south to Melaka (also know as Malakka or Malacca), our first stop for today.
 The drive is about 1 hour and 45 minutes.
-We are taken to Hotel Equatorial.
-Upon arrival we see the most beautiful decorations on the floor.
+Upon arrival we are taken to Hotel Equatorial and when entering the hotel we see the most beautiful hand made decorations on the floor.
 Deepavali (Dewali), the festival of lights is just a few days away.

 In the afternoon we go for a city walk through Melaka to see the sights.
 Despite the enormous heat that we have to get used to, we enjoy walking.
 Mr. Loh shows us the most beautiful places and the city feels very friendly and welcoming.
 We visit the Portuguese fort A Famosa, St. Paul’s Church and the Windmill at the Dutch Square with the robust Dutch Stadthuys from the 17th century.
 We admire the colourful rickshaws or tuk tuks that are waiting for tourists who want to go for a ride.
-We walk through the narrow streets of old Chinatown with its old Cheng Hong Teng temple, we pass by mosques and graveyards.
-What a great mix of cultures and religions and it seems that everybody lives together in peace.
+We walk through the narrow streets of old Chinatown with its old Cheng Hong Teng temple and we pass by mosques and graveyards.
+What a great mix of cultures and religions and it seems that everybody lives together in peace and harmony.

-I share a room with a sweet lady from a travel agency in the north of Holland.
-We all have a superior room and all rooms are on the water, how amazing is that?!
+I share a room with a sweet lady from a travel agency in the north of The Netherlands.
+We all have superior rooms and all rooms are located on the water, how amazing is that?!
 We have a shower, get changed, enjoy a beautiful sunset before we have dinner.
-I love Asian food and in Malaysia there seems to be a mix of Malay, Indian and Chinese cuisine; yum!
+I love Asian food and in Malaysia there seems to be a mix of Malay, Indian and Chinese cuisine, what a great combination!
 We take our time for dinner, enjoy a glass of wine and relax.

 Day 3: from Sepang to Kuala Lumpur

-The following morning after breakfast we have a look around.
-This resort is built like a palm tree on the water; the entrance and the reception are on land.
+The following morning after breakfast we have a look around the property.
+The resort is built like a palm tree on the water; the entrance and the reception of the hotel are on land.
 The comfortable rooms and villas are built on stilts in the sea and they are spacious and beautifully furnished.
-There are seating areas inside, but also outside if you want to enjoy a cool sea breeze and the beautiful view.
-At the entrance of the resort there is a beach and in the middle of the palm tree there are restaurants, a spa and a stunning infinity pool.
-What a great place to have stayed for our first night!
-And I would love to stay a bit longer, but we have to move on, so we check out and continue this Malaysian adventure.
-And we have more luxury hotelstays to look forward to during this trip, so off we go…
+There are seating areas inside, but also outside if you want to enjoy a cool sea breeze and the beautiful views.
+At the entrance of the resort there is a little beach and in the middle of the palm tree we find restaurants, a spa and a stunning infinity pool.

 From Sepang we go to Putrajaya, only a 45 minute drive.
 It is a state-of-the-art city located south of Kuala Lumpur and since 1999 it is the administrative centre of the federal government of Malaysia.
-Putrajaya offers not much atmosphere or cosiness.
-But the city has some great architecture, is very green (plenty of beautiful parks) and it is famous its largest roundabout in the world and for its beautiful bridges.
+Putrajaya does not have a lot of atmosphere or coziness, but the city has some great architecture, is very green (plenty of beautiful parks) and is famous its largest roundabout in the world and for its beautiful bridges.

 From Putrajaya it is only a short drive to Kuala Lumpur.
 Close to arriving in the capital you cannot help but notice the amazing Petronas Twin Towers who dominate Kuala Lumpur’s skyline.
 Before we enter the city, we have to stop for a quick photograph and then it takes us quite some time to reach city centre, since traffic is jammed in the city.
 But it gives us some time to look around.
-Kuala Lumpur is huge and bustling and alive.
+Kuala Lumpur is a huge city and bustling and alive.

 After lunch a city tour by bus is on the program.
-Kuala Lumpur is the lively capital city of Malaysia, so there is a lot to see.
-The city has some special architecture to offer, different building styles.
-During this tour we discover both the old and the new city, situated at the start of two muddy rivers, to which the city owes its name.
+Kuala Lumpur is the lively capital city of Malaysia and there is a lot to see.
+The city has some special architecture to offer and different building styles.
+During this tour we discover both the old and the new city, located at the start of two muddy rivers, to which the city owes its name.
 We get a really good impression of this bustling metropolis.
-I like this city; it feels very friendly and it is clean and full of life!
+I like this city; it is clean, modern and full of life!

 We walk through a short Sky Walk to the famous Traders Hotel with the even more famous Sky Bar.
 It is a modern bar with a swimming pool on the 33rd floor of the hotel.
 We have to have a drink there, although they are outrageously expensive and it is not so easy to get a seat.
 But we manage to find ourselves a table.
-The music is good and there is the most amazing view on the Petronas Twin Towers, which are beautifully lit at night.
-I even manage to take some photographs without reflection from the windows.
-What an stunning view.
-After a few drinks (and spending a small fortune) we walk back towards The Istana.
+The music is good, we enjoy the most amazing view on the Petronas Twin Towers, which are beautifully lit at night.
+I even manage to take some photographs without reflection through the windows.
+What an stunning view!
+After a few drinks (and having spent a small fortune) we walk back towards The Istana.

 Day 4: from Kuala Lumpur to Cameron Highlands

-Late in the afternoon we move on to one of the most famous resorts in the area: Strawberry Park Resort, where we will spend the night and have dinner.
+Late in the afternoon we arrive at one of the most famous resorts in the area: Strawberry Park Resort, where we will spend the night and have dinner.
 Fortunately we first have some time to relax and look around the property.
-Our late lunch has not gone down yet, so we need a bit of time.
+Our late lunch has not gone down yet, so we need a bit more time.
 It is a beautiful resort, also with an old English appearance but with modern rooms having all the facilities you could possibly need.
-The resort is beautifully situated on a hilltop with breathtaking views.
+Strawberry Park Resort is beautifully located on a hilltop with breathtaking views.
 It is about 4 kilometres outside of Tanah Rata.
 If you are an active traveller, you can hike and mountain bike as much as you want in this area.
 But also for the not so sporty ones, there are plenty of things to do and see.

 Day 5: from Cameron Highlands to Penang

 We have to go up only a few steps and then we walk through the Buddhist cave.
-Inside I see see gigantic stalactite and stalagmite formations and in the cave are all kinds of stairs that take you to different “cave rooms”.
+Inside I see gigantic stalactite and stalagmite formations and in the cave are all kinds of stairs that take the visitors to different “cave rooms”.
 Pretty Buddha statues are found throughout the cave and then suddenly on the other side of the entrance there is a sea of light and an entrance to a gigantic garden.
-The view over the garden is something else.
+The view over the garden is something spectacular.
 I understand now what Mr. Loh means: it is a beautiful, peaceful place and you instantly feel happy being here.